jgamblin/nmapme/README.md

 #Usage
 python nmapme.py

-change "host=" to your remote ssh host.
+change "host=" to your remote ssh host

+You will also need to add:

+username ALL = NOPASSWD: /usr/bin/nmap

+to /etc/sudoers (unless you are way smarter than me and can fix this.)

 #NMAP Command
 I am rumming map -F -sV --open (Your public IP).